 If you are trying to become sober, medication-assisted treatment (MAT) may be able to help.
-Naltrexone can reduce your cravings and help you stop using drugs and alcohol.
-With the help of the right treatment center, you can take the first step in recovering from a substance use disorder.
+Naltrexone, an opioid antagonist, can reduce your cravings and help you stop using drugs and alcohol.
+Whether you’re dealing with opiate or opioid addiction, with the help of the right treatment center, you can take the first step in recovering from a substance use disorder.

 What Is Low-Dose Naltrexone (LDN)?